 Cajas de Ahorros - are state owned, are an integral part of the "local community" and often invest in local social projects.
 They generally bear the name of the Spanish region in which they operate and will normally have more branches and ATM'S in that region as well.

 Bancos - are privately owned institutions and are usually co-owned by shareholders.
 These are commonly named after the founder of the institution.

 You'll generally find you get a much better service using a local Caja rather than using one of the larger nationwide banks.

 What Documentation do I Need to Open a Bank Account in Spain?

-There are two different types of accounts, a Resident Account (Cuenta para Residentes) and a Non Resident Account (Cuenta para No Residentes).
+There are two different types of Spanish bank account, a Resident Account (Cuenta para Residentes) and a Non Resident Account (Cuenta para No Residentes).
 Which one is best for you depends on whether you are a 'resident' or a 'non resident' in Spain.